In this Thermopro TP20 review, I’m going to look at all the features, pros and cons, what I love and what can be improved with this unit.

 The TP20 is a bigger, more fully featured brother of the Thermopro TP08 thermometer.

-Like all BBQ thermometers, the TP20 monitors the internal temperature of your meat.
+Like all the best BBQ thermometers, the TP20 monitors the internal temperature of your meat.
 We do this because temperature is the only accurate gauge of doneness and whether your food is ready and/or safe to eat.

 This is a leave-in style thermometer, that is to say, you insert the probe, leave it in and let it take continuous readings, rather than stick it in periodically to see what’s up on the grill.